 THIS DATE IN HISTORY: Sept.
 16

 Canada and the U.S. tie for first in round-robin play and breeze past their semifinal opponents.
-Canada wins 4-1 in Game 1, but Game 2 is tied in the third period until Steve Larmer scores a shorthanded goal with 7:47 remaining in the third period.
-Dirk Graham's empty-net goal with 42 seconds remaining gives Canada its fourth championship in the five editions of the Cup.
-Goaltender Bill Ranford, who goals 6-0-2 with a 1.75 goals-against average for Canada, is named MVP.
+Canada wins 4-1 in Game 1, but Game 2 is tied in the third period until Steve Larmer scores a shorthanded goal with 7:47 remaining.
+Dirk Graham's empty-net goal with 42 seconds to play gives Canada its fourth championship in the five editions of the Cup.
+Goalie Bill Ranford, who goes 6-0 with two ties and a 1.75 goals-against average for Canada, is named MVP.

 Canada wins despite the absence of Wayne Gretzky, who sits out with back spasms and a twisted knee after being driven into the boards from behind by U.S. defenseman Gary Suter midway through Game 1.
-Gretzky still leads all scorers with 12 points in seven games.
+Gretzky still leads all scorers with 12 points (four goals, eight assists) in seven games.

-1978: Gretzky, 17, attends his first professional training camp as a member of the Indianapolis Racers of the World Hockey Association, though he ends up playing eight games with Indianapolis before being sold to the Edmonton Oilers.
+1978: Gretzky, 17, attends his first professional training camp as a member of the Indianapolis Racers of the World Hockey Association.
+He ends up playing eight games with Indianapolis before being sold to the Edmonton Oilers.
 After the 1978-79 season, the Oilers and three other WHA teams are absorbed into the NHL; however, the Oilers manage to keep Gretzky.
 Exactly one year later, he attends his first NHL training camp.

 1996: The Hockey Hall of Fame announces its three newest members.
-The trio includes longtime Toronto Maple Leafs defenseman Borje Salming, Al Arbour, the coach of the New York Islanders' dynasty teams in the 1980s, and Bobby Bauer, a star with the Boston Bruins in the 1930s and 1940s.
+They include longtime Toronto Maple Leafs defenseman Borje Salming, Al Arbour, the coach of the New York Islanders' dynasty teams in the 1980s, and Bobby Bauer, a star with the Boston Bruins in the 1930s and 1940s.